shuai-zhong-pig/shuai-zhong-pig.github.io/_pages/about.md

   - /about.html
 ---

-During 2018-2022, I got educated in Sichuan Agricultural University, and did many field experiments of citrus and blueberry.
-At this stage, I know bioinformatics and was involved in a project of RNA-seq and plants gene family analysis.
-I did well in my undergraduate years, graduated with outstanding graduate and got postgraduate recommendation to [Sino-Danish College (SDC)](https://sdc.university/), University of Chinese Academy of Science (UCAS).

-From 2022-now, In SDC, I systematically studied bioinformatics and learned about cutting-edge research with help of professors from China and Denmark.
-Now, I am a master student at the Beijing Institute of Genomics, CAS, major in Genomics, supervised by Prof. [Ying YANG](https://www.researchgate.net/profile/Ying-Yang-19), Prof. [Yun-Gui YANG](http://english.big.cas.cn/sourcedb/fs/BIG_GPM/202310/t20231031_445001.html).
-Over the pasting three years, I undertook the data analysis in three projects, focused on epigenetics and scRNA-seq on germ cells and macrophages.
-My research has allowed me to explore the intricate regulatory roles of RNA modifications in development and immune homeostasis.
-Moreover, I am currently learning to apply AI techniques to biological datasets and am eager to delve deeper into this area in the future.
-For more details about my academic background and experiences, please see my web.
+I'm a postgraduate from [Beijing Institute of Genomics](http://english.big.cas.cn/), Chinese Academy of Sciences([CAS](https://english.cas.cn/)).
+In addition, I am part of the Sino-Danish Center ([SDC](https://sdc.university/)) joint-master’s program and have obtained a Master’s degree from the Technical University of Denmark ([DTU](https://www.dtu.dk/english)), achieving the highest grade (12) in thesis defense.

+I am fortunate to be advised by Prof. [Ying YANG](https://www.researchgate.net/profile/Ying-Yang-19), Prof. [Yun-Gui YANG](http://english.big.cas.cn/sourcedb/fs/BIG_GPM/202310/t20231031_445001.html).
+My research interest includes epigenetics, scRNA-seq and AI, you can see my detailed research background in XXX.

-Lately, I’ve been finished my thesis defense of Technical University of Denmark with highest grade 12.
-And I’ve been preparing my master thesis in CAS, and looking for a position in the following research trip.
+Lately, I’ve been preparing my master thesis in CAS, and looking for a position in the following research trip.

----

 Timeline
 ======